+Definitions:

+Water Hazard Any body of water that poses a risk to children (e.g. swimming pools, wading

+pools, buckets, tubs, ponds, creeks, puddles, fish ponds, baths )

+Wading Pool Small, portable pool with water depth not exceeding 30cm.

+Active Supervision Intentionally observing, engaging with, and responding to children’s behaviour

+and environmental factors to ensure safety.

 General Procedures:

 All children near water will be directly and closely supervised and no child will be left unsupervised near water at any time.

 An educator will not permit children in their care to be on premises where a pool is not fenced in accordance with current Queensland pool safety laws.

+Any containers that hold or collect water should be emptied, securely covered or made inaccessible to children.

 All fish ponds and water features must be securely covered by material which can support the weight of an adult and remains above the water level at all times.